rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 ## Starting Introscope and XAP

-1. Start Introscope environment (steps to set up development environment are described [here](#development-environment-installation-steps)).
+1. Start the Introscope environment (setup instructions cab be found [here](#development-environment-installation-steps)).
-2. Start XAP grid by running command: `$GS_HOME/bin/gs-agent.sh`.
+2. Start the XAP grid by running the following command: `$GS_HOME/bin/gs-agent.sh`.

 ## Observing metrics

 1. Log in to webview.
 2. Go to `Investigator` tab, then `Metric Browser` tab.
-3. Node `*SuperDomain*/XAP host/EPAgentProcess/EPAgent(*SuperDomain*)` should contain subnode `xap` that is a root of all metrics reported by XAP.
+3. Node `*SuperDomain*/XAP host/EPAgentProcess/EPAgent(*SuperDomain*)` should contain a sub-node `xap` that is the root of all metrics reported by XAP.

 # Configuration

-To properly work, XAP-apm-introscope requires a little configuration both on Introscope side and XAP side.
+To properly work, XAP-apm-introscope requires a some configuration on both sides,  Introscope  and XAP.

 ## Introscope properties